Incandescent light bulb: Carbon filament and vacuum

 In Britain, the Edison and Swan companies merged into the Edison and Swan United Electric Company (later known as Ediswan, and ultimately incorporated into Thorn Lighting Ltd).
-Edison was initially against this combination, but after Swan sued him and won, Edison was eventually forced to cooperate, and the merger was made.
+Edison was initially against this combination, but Edison was eventually forced to cooperate and the merger was made.
 Eventually, Edison acquired all of Swan's interest in the company.
 Swan sold his US patent rights to the Brush Electric Company in June 1882.

 The United States Patent Office gave a ruling 8 October 1883, that Edison's patents were based on the prior art of William Sawyer and were invalid.
 Litigation continued for a number of years.
 Eventually on 6 October 1889, a judge ruled that Edison's electric light improvement claim for "a filament of carbon of high resistance" was valid.